Social Development Network: Activities and events

 In the beginning, activities that the former SDU organised included personal-effectiveness workshops, computer courses, barbecues, dancing lessons, cruises/tours to the Maldives, Club Mediterrannee and Japan.
 SDU's policy then was that part of the fees for courses would be sponsored by the unit, while the full costs had to be borne by participants for cruises.
 However, it was discovered that the costs of cruises were significantly below the market rates and that participants were granted leave by their companies for the duration of the cruise.

-Types of activities offered by SDU range from dating, wine & dine, self-enrichment, sports & recreation to travel and more.
-The range of activities offered has become much more extensive over the years.
-Self-enrichment activities consist mostly of dance lessons, though these span from Hip Hop to Exotic Dance to Ballroom Waltz.
-Other self-enrichment courses include wine appreciation, Pilates and baking classes.
-Overseas trips to many parts of Asia (such as China, Thailand, Malaysia, Vietnam and Nepal) are offered under the Travel category and the length of tours ranges from one day to 18 days, catering to different budgets and interests.
+Activities offered by SDU included dating, wine and dine events, self-development, sports, recreation and travel.
+The range of activities offered became much more extensive over the years.
+Self-development activities consisted mostly of dance lessons, though these span from Hip Hop to Exotic Dance to Ballroom Waltz.
+Other self-development courses included wine appreciation, Pilates and baking classes.
+Overseas trips to many parts of Asia (such as China, Thailand, Malaysia, Vietnam and Nepal) were offered under the Travel category and the length of tours ranged from one day to 18 days, catering to different budgets and interests.
 SDU members are entitled to a subsidised rate for most activities, regardless of the nature of the event.

+In the 2000s, SDN started funding university orientation camps.
+After risque games during such camps drew public anger, SDN publicly disapproved of such games and would retract funding if camps do not stop such games.
+In 2016, SDN stopped funding the camps.

-Since 2009, SDN has been working with different partners from the people, private and public sectors to create a broad array of opportunities for singles to meet and form meaningful relationships.
+After 2009, SDN worked with different partners from the people, private and public sectors to create a broad array of opportunities for singles to meet and form meaningful relationships.
 Apart from collaborating with Government agencies under the Social Development Officers (SDO) Network to provide small interaction activities for single employees in the civil service, SDN also partners selected commercial and community organisations to facilitate larger-scale events for singles.

+In 2012, SDN started $100 dating credits yearly to subsidies singles to attend approved dating events by accredited agencies.
+It had also pushed for family and friends of singles to buy their dating vouchers for the singles.

 Membership

 When SDU was first started, membership was free of charge and valid until the member registered his/her marriage, either at the Registry or under the Muslim law.
 Members paid only for the activities they registered for and even then, the costs were subsidised by the government.
 Many revisions have since been made to the various membership schemes, including an annual membership fee.

 From October 2009, all membership schemes were removed and SDN extended its benefits to all resident singles without any fees.
-Currently, singles aged 20 and above who are Singapore Citizens and Permanent Residents can join the network's database to receive communications and information on dating, or register as a user to enjoy its online services, such as the chat function, forum discussion and personal ads, or to access information on events and other resources on dating and relationship.
+Singles aged 20 and above who are Singapore Citizens and Permanent Residents could join the network's database to receive communications and information on dating, or register as a user to enjoy its online services, such as the chat function, forum discussion and personal ads, or to access information on events and other resources on dating and relationships.